After maca and açai, it's time for another lesser-known superfood hailing from North America: mesquite.

-Blending all those cinnamon, coconut, cocoa and hazelnut aromas (which otherwise might translate as "too good to be true") makes mesquite obviously great to use in desserts.
+Blending all those cinnamon, coconut, cocoa and hazelnut aromas (which otherwise might translate as 'too good to be true') makes mesquite obviously great to use in desserts.
 Being completely free of gluten, it's also suitable for any gluten free recipe.

-Mesquite flour can be substituted in part for "classic" flour in recipes, although it's best not to substitute it completely, for fear of the flavour overwhelming the other ingredients.
+Mesquite flour can be substituted in part for 'classic' flour in recipes, although it's best not to substitute it completely, for fear of the flavour overwhelming the other ingredients.
 Also, because it doesn't contain gluten, it's impossible to make it into a dough.

 The most original idea?
-Put a spoon of mesquite flour into your stew or chili recipes or with meat accompanied by slightly spicy sauces.
+Put a spoon of mesquite flour into your stew or chilli recipes or with meat accompanied by slightly spicy sauces.
 The combination, with a distinctly chocolatey taste, as taught by the Mexican school of cuisine, will be extraordinary.

 More than ever before, flour is definitely no longer just flour.
 It’s important to know what type of flour is best suited to any baking you might be doing, whether this is down to the type of grain used to make the flour or the quality of its texture.
 When it comes to texture, 00, double zero or doppio zero flour is the prime example.
 Hailing from Italy, this super fine white flour is used to make pizza bases and pasta.
 Find out more about double zero flour here.